Commercial & Industrial Applications for Electrostatic Painting

 Gym Equipment: Body oils and sweat are the main culprits behind the degradation and softening of substrates on gym equipment.
 Everything from leg presses to bench presses will need new paint over time.
 Don’t wait for the rust to set in, call now for a quote on gym equipment refinishing.

 Industrial Equipment and Manufacturing Machinery: Machine oil, airborne contaminants, humidity and just general wear and tear can breakdown the finish on your machine shop, manufacturing facility and printing machinery.
-Whether it’s to empress your clientele with a clean “fresh looking” manufacturing facility or to prevent rust, a fresh coat of high quality, electrostatically applied, polyurethane is sure to give a boost to both the look and longevity of your expensive presses, industrial equipment and other machinery.
+Whether it’s to impress your clientele with a clean “fresh looking” manufacturing facility or to prevent rust, a fresh coat of high quality, electrostatically applied, polyurethane is sure to give a boost to both the look and longevity of your expensive presses, industrial equipment and other machinery.

 Metal Stairwells: We can give your stairwells a fresh look with our electrostatic application of medium or high gloss durable two-part polyamide epoxy paint.